Anantha P. Chandrakasan: Career

+Research and publications

 His research focuses on the energy efficiency of electronic circuits.
 Early on in his research career, he worked on low-power chips for portable computers, which helped lead to the development of technology in small, energy-constrained devices like smartphones.
-His paper titled “Low-power CMOS digital design” published in the IEEE Journal of Solid-State Circuits (April 1992) is recognized as one of the most cited papers in the journal.
+His paper titled "Low-power CMOS digital design" published in the IEEE Journal of Solid-State Circuits (April 1992) is recognized as one of the most cited papers in the journal.

 Chandrakasan leads the MIT Energy-Efficient Circuits and Systems Group, which works on a variety of projects such as ultra-low power biomedical devices, energy-efficient processors, wireless authentication tags.
 The group also works on projects that involving circuit design, wireless charging, security hardware, and energy harvesting in Internet of Things devices.

 He is a co-author of Low Power Digital CMOS Design (Kluwer Academic Publishers, 1995), Digital Integrated Circuits (Pearson Prentice-Hall, 2003, 2nd edition), and Sub-threshold Design for Ultra-Low Power Systems (Springer 2006).

+Affiliations, awards, and service

-Chandrakasan was elected a member of the National Academy of Engineering (2015) for the development of low-power circuit and system design methods.
+In 2015, Chandrakasan was elected a member of the National Academy of Engineering for the development of low-power circuit and system design methods.

-Professional service
+IEEE International Solid-state Circuits

-Chandrakasan has been involved with the IEEE International Solid-state Circuits for a quarter-century since 1996 including the following leadership roles:
+Chandrakasan has held a number of roles at the IEEE International Solid-state Circuits Conference: